Locations and Requirements

 - After the initial summer, MA degree candidates may transfer up to three courses toward the degree.
 A transfer course must meet certain requirements and be approved in advance (before the course is taken) by the director and registrar.
 This option excludes the Applied Languages degree.

 At Middlebury, studying a language means more than the pursuit of linguistic fluency.
-Middlebury’s Language Pledge®, the agreement to speak only Italian during your time in the program, helps to create a unique immersion environment designed to support independent exploration, maximize language acquisition, and foster the cultural understanding you need to thrive in the classroom and in the Italian-speaking world.
+Middlebury’s Language Pledge®, the agreement to speak only Italian during your time in the Master in Italian, helps to create a unique immersion environment designed to support independent exploration, maximize language acquisition, and foster the cultural understanding you need to thrive in the classroom and in the Italian-speaking world.